 Looking to deliver live streaming content with closed captions?
 Curious on CEA-608 captions and how they differ from CEA-708?

 This article describes some of the benefits of closed captioning live content while discuss the CEA-608 and CEA-708 methods.
-It also briefly touches on execution, with emphasis on IBM Cloud Video which has recently enhanced its delivery to support reaching mobile devices with these captions.
+It also briefly touches on execution, with emphasis on IBM’s video streaming offerings which have recently enhanced their delivery to support reaching mobile devices with these captions.

 Looking to add closed captions or subtitles to your video content?
 Need WebVTT captioning support?

 While closed captions can be associated with aiding the deaf and those hard of hearing, their benefit goes beyond this for video creators.
 In this article, learn about captions, why you should be investing in them and how viewing habits are changing in a way that increases their use.
 Also learn about the WebVTT format for subtitles and caption, how to create them and convert other subtitle formats to them as well.
-This is topped off with discussing how to add captions to your videos on Ustream or IBM Cloud Video, using Streaming Manager or Streaming Manager for Enterprise.
+This is topped off with discussing how to add captions to your videos on IBM’s video streaming or enterprise video streaming offerings.

 Want to speed up notifications around a live broadcast?
 Do you need to reduce manual efforts involved to maintaining additions to your video library?
 Looking to do some tricked out things with your smart device around an executive town hall?

 Live channel and video webhooks let you know when events happen, so you can build automated processes around them to reduce workloads and improve end user experiences.
-In this article, discover what is a webhook, why you should be using them, use cases and how they work at IBM Cloud Video.
+In this article, discover what is a webhook, why you should be using them, use cases and how they work with IBM’s video streaming services.

 Looking to broadcast 4k streaming video?
 4K presents an opportunity for better, more vivid detail.
 This can enhance viewing content on larger screen sizes, such as on a big screen in a meeting room.
 Even downscaling the assets, though, can present an image that is high quality with a higher level details.
 It also offers an opportunity to focus in on smaller details.
 Ever do a presentation with a graph that was indecipherable due to size and compression?
 4K streaming at an appropriate bitrate can be a solution.

-IBM Cloud Video has added capabilities to create 4k live streaming video and upload 4k VOD (video on-demand) files.
+IBM Watson Media has added capabilities to create 4k live streaming video and upload 4k VOD (video on-demand) files over the IBM video streaming services.
 This article outlines these capabilities and also discusses what is 4K and how to go about broadcasting at that resolution.
 It also outlines some of the challenges inherent with live streaming 4K content, due to the large demand from both the broadcaster and viewer in terms of a required connection speed.
-Consequently, before they can begin streaming at this resolution, broadcasters need to reach out to IBM Cloud Video’s customer success to discuss their setup.
+Consequently, before they can begin streaming at this resolution, broadcasters need to reach out to IBM Watson Media’s customer success to discuss their setup.

 Wondering how to improve live streaming video audience engagement?
 Facebook and Twitter, texts, email, Slack, real-life meetings – just some of the many distractions that can lure viewers away from streaming video presentations such as training sessions and corporate town hall meetings.